Home » PowerShell » PowerShell Get-ChildItem (gci,dir) Guide [With Examples]

 PowerShell Get-ChildItem Recurse

-If you want to get all files in directory and subdirectories, use the PowerShell Get-ChildItem Recurse parameter.
+To get all files in the directory and subdirectories, use the PowerShell Get-ChildItem

-Recurse parameter search for all files in directory and subdirectories.
+parameter searches for all files in the directory and subdirectories.

 Get-ChildItem -Path D:\PowerShell\ -Recurse -Force -File